You are here

 An obligation to provide information can only be imposed on a person if this information might affect:

-- the person's payment of pension, or
+- the person's payment of pension or payment, or

 - the provision of benefits including treatment at Departmental expense or fringe benefits.